overviewer/Minecraft-Overviewer/docs/config.rst

     You can use this to render a small subset of your map, instead of the entire thing.
 The format is (min x, min z, max x, max z).

-    (The coordinates are block coordinates.
-The same you get with the debug menu in-game)
+    The coordinates are block coordinates.
+The same you get with the debug menu in-game and the coordinates shown when you view a map.

     Example that only renders a 1000 by 1000 square of land about the origin::